4d/docs/website/translated_docs/es/Admin/tls.md

 TLS uses a public key encryption technique based on a pair of asymmetric keys for encryption and decryption: a public key and a private key.
 The private key is used to encrypt data.
 The sender (the website) does not give it to anyone.
 The public key is used to decrypt the information and is sent to the receivers (web browsers) through a certificate.
 When using TLS with the Internet, the certificate is delivered through a certification authority, such as Verisign®.
 The website pays the Certificate Authority to deliver a certificate which guaranties the server authentication and contains the public key allowing to exchange data in a secured mode.
 > For more information on the encryption method and the public and private key issues, refer to the `ENCRYPT BLOB` command description.

-## Minimum version
+## Versión mínima

 By default, the minimum version of the secured protocol accepted by the server is TLS 1.2.
 You can modify this value by using the `Min TLS version` selector with the `SET DATABASE PARAMETER command`.

 You can control the level of security of your web server by defining the [minimum TLS version](WebServer/webServerConfig.md#minimum-tls-version) accepted for connections.

-## How to get a certificate?
+## ¿Cómo obtener un certificado?

 A server working in secured mode means that you need a digital certificate from a certification authority.
 This certificate contains various information such as the site ID as well as the public key used to communicate with the server.
 This certificate is transmitted to the clients (e.g. Web browsers) connecting to this server.
 Once the certificate has been identified and accepted, the communication is made in secured mode.
-> Web browsers authorize only the certificates issued by a certification authority referenced in their properties.
+> Wes browsers authorize only the certificates issued by a certification authority referenced in their properties.

 ![](assets/en/WebServer/tls2.png)